RestAuth/server/doc/migrate/overview.rst

 and are used for basic access authentication.

-The script found in the ``htpasswd`` directory of the :ref:`migration_repository` converts such files into the `import data format </migrate/import-format>`_.
-It supports passwords encrypted by the crypt, md5 and sha1 algorithms as well plain-text passwords.
+The script found in the ``htpasswd`` directory of the :ref:`migration_repository` converts such files into the :doc:`import data format </migrate/import-format>`.
+It supports passwords encrypted with the crypt, md5 and sha1 algorithms as well plain-text passwords.

 Linux systems
 =============